-Diagnostic imaging techniques such as computed tomography examination and ultrasonography can be very helpful for diagnosis and advantageous compared to radiography (Sonja Franz, et al 2019) to prepare and planed the surgical procedure.
-However, a potential limitation of the computed tomography examination could be that when a foreign body is causing the abscess, if attenuation of the foreign body is the same as the abscess mass it won’t be seen in the CT examination.
+Different diagnostic procedures are frequently used in equine medicine to detect foreign bodies such as computed tomography (CT) or ultrasound (Ogden et al., 2021).
+However, a potential limitation of the CT examination is that if attenuation of the foreign body is the same as the abscess mass it will not be seen in the CT examination.

+In the present case report, Fusobacterium necrophorum and Actinomyces spp., were identified from the abscess.
+Fusobacterium necrophorum is a Gram-negative anaerobe that can be the primary pathogen in local or systemic infectious disease.